EDUCBA

 Risks Associated with Penny Stocks

 • Fraud risks are high.
 No minimum standards and compliance requirements make it easier for fraudsters to use penny stocks.
-Investors need to be attentive enough to understand the difference between impudent stock advertising, promotions, etc., and trustworthy equity research.
+Investors must be attentive enough to understand the difference between impudent stock advertising, promotions, etc., and trustworthy equity research.

 • Increase in white-collar crimes.

-• Investors must be aware of the possibility that they might lose their entire investment.
+• Investors must be aware that they might lose their entire investment.
 Because the stocks are highly volatile, it is not possible to accurately predict the stock movements, and sometimes, it may lead to the entire investment amount being lost.

-• They infrequently trade, which means investors have to face difficulties to sell them once they decide to sell.
-Also, there will arise some difficulties to obtain quotations for penny stocks.
+• They infrequently trade, which means investors face difficulties selling them once they decide to sell.
+Also, there will arise some difficulties in obtaining quotations for penny stocks.

 For such reasons, they are considered to be speculative investments.